 To determine which schools offer top-notch education at the most reasonable prices, WalletHub compared over 700 universities across 30 key measures.
 Our data set is grouped into seven categories, such as Student Selectivity, Cost & Financing and Career Outcomes.
-Metrics for ranking the institutions range from the student-faculty ratio to the graduation rate to salaries after graduation.
+The metrics range from student-faculty ratio to graduation rate to post-attendance median salary.

 Separate comparisons for colleges as well as for colleges and universities combined also are available on WalletHub.